Skip to content

 By-right approval and the 60-day clock

 Under state law, a complete ADU application must be approved or denied within 60 days.
 LADBS publishes its current intake checklist in the ADU Information Bulletin, and the clock only starts when the submittal is deemed complete.
-The most common reason the clock doesn't start: a missing site plan with setbacks dimensioned, or a Title 24 energy compliance form that hasn't been signed by a registered CEA.
+The most common reason the clock doesn't start: a missing site plan with setbacks dimensioned, or a Title 24 energy compliance form that hasn't been signed by a registered CEA — the Title 24 guide covers what that form needs to contain.

 Setbacks, height, and the four-foot rule